andyaiken/skirmish/docs/tasks.md

 ## Priority

-* On campaign failure, allow the user to continue with a new team or abandon the island
-* Allow action selection to be undone - go back to drawn cards
-* Show area of effect when selecting square / wall on map
 * Add help / documentation to explain game rules
   * Use information panel for this
 * Add a system for evaluating each action to ensure none is too powerful